jonnyhoeven/k8sgpt/README.md

 # k8sgpt: The Dev-Ops Bridge

-- Mission: To empower every developer—regardless of Kubernetes experience—to identify and resolve kubernetes deployment or cluster issues proactively.
+To empower every developer—regardless of Kubernetes experience—to identify and resolve kubernetes deployment or cluster issues proactively.

 Why implement this: